fuse-box/fuse-box/docs/sparky/sparky.md

 // Result: dist/assets/logo.png
 ```

-For example if you want to copy all files from `src` you should do the following
+If you want to copy all files from `src` you should do the following:

 ```js
 task('default', async () => {